-The College of Pharmacy encourages open communication between students, faculty, staff and college administration.
+The University of Cincinnati Winkle College of Pharmacy encourages open communication between students, faculty, staff, and college administration.
 Students have several options for communication of concerns and complaints about their experience at the College.

-This policy defines the basis on which the Academic Performance Committee evaluates the performance of students in regard to the status of academic warning, probation, suspension and dismissal.
+This policy defines the basis on which the Academic Performance and Hearing Committee (APHC) evaluates the performance of students as it pertains to the status of academic warning, probation, suspension and dismissal.

-Academic Warning: Students earning a term GPA below 2.5 for any given semester in all required graduate courses will be issued an academic warning.
+Academic Warning: Students earning a term GPA below 2.0 for any given semester in all required professional courses will be issued an academic warning.
 Any student on academic warning is required to receive academic counseling and to write an action plan for how they will improve their personal performance for the following term.

 Any student on probation is not eligible to hold office, act as a representative of the College of Pharmacy or the University, or graduate with the Doctor of Pharmacy degree.
-Any student who does not achieve good academic standing after being on probation for two consecutive semesters of enrollment is subject to suspension.
-The suspension period will be for two academic semesters (summer counting as one semester).
+Any student who does not achieve good academic standing upon completion of the academic probationary period is subject to suspension.
+The suspension period will be determined by the academic performance and hearing committee .

 Academic Dismissal: Dismissal results when a student’s performance warrants suspension for a second time.
 Dismissal constitutes a final permanent separation from the College of Pharmacy.
 Readmission of a dismissed student will not be considered.

 Remediation: A grade of “D” (e.g. D+, D, or D-) denotes unacceptable performance, but is “non-failing”.
 The D grade will require mandatory remediation.
-A grade of “D” will allow a student to move to the next course(s) as long as a plan for remediation is approved by the Course Director in conjunction with the Associate Dean for Admissions & Student Affairs.
+A grade of “D” will allow a student to move to the next course(s) as long as a plan for remediation is approved by the Course Director in conjunction with the Associate Dean for Student Affairs.
 Students requiring remediation will register for the remediation course during the next term offered.
-Material to be remediated within a course will be determined by the Course Director.
-Assessment methods to demonstrate proficiency of the material will be determined by the Course Director; a comprehensive final examination is likely.
+Material to be remediated within a course and assessment methods will be determined by the Course Director.
 Successful remediation requires the student to earn at least a ”C” in the remediation course.
 All grades earned in both the original course resulting in a “D” as well as the remediation grade are counted toward the student’s cumulative GPA.
 Failure to successfully remediate a course is considered equivalent to course failure.

 Any student who receives a grade of “D” in three courses within the same academic year will not be permitted to remediate the courses.
-Instead, the student will be required to repeat the courses in their entirety the following academic year.
+Instead, the student will be required to retake the courses in their entirety the following academic year and may not progress in required professional courses until the courses have been successfully passed.
 Any student who receives three “D” grades within the same semester will not be permitted to progress to the next semester.

-Course Failure: Any student who receives a failing grade, “F”, in a required course will be placed on probation.
-Any student receiving a second failing grade, “F”, will be suspended for a period of two academic semesters (summer counting as one semester).
+Course Failure (F): Any student who receives a failing grade, “F”, in a required course will be placed on probation.
+Any student receiving a second failing grade, “F”, will be suspended for a period determined by the academic performance and hearing committee.
 Failure to successfully remediate a course is considered equivalent to course failure.

-All students must successfully complete core required courses prior to beginning APPE.
+All students must successfully complete all pre-APPE requirements prior to beginning APPE.
 Any student who needs to remediate a core required course will begin APPE after successfully completing the course.

 Assignment of rotations may be adjusted to benefit and support student learning.

-Academic Counseling: Each semester a student is placed on academic warning or continued on academic probation, they will be required to meet with the Associate Dean for Admissions & Student Affairs.
+Academic Counseling: Each semester a student is placed on academic warning or continues on academic probation, they will be required to meet with the Associate Dean for Student Affairs.
 Students receiving a “D” in a course will meet with the Course Director for academic counseling and to discuss the remediation plan.

-Suspension Exit Interview: Any student who is suspended must participate in an “exit interview” with the Associate Dean for Admissions & Student Affairs for the purpose of resolving any questions about their suspension status and the eligibility for filing a petition for readmission.
+Suspension Exit Interview: Any student who is suspended is provided the opportunity to participate in an “exit interview” with the Associate Dean for Student Affairs for the purpose of resolving any questions about their suspension status and the eligibility for filing a petition for readmission.

-- Cumulative Grade Point Average (CGPA): GPA calculated based on core required courses taken while matriculated as a Doctor of Pharmacy student.
+- Cumulative Grade Point Average (CGPA): GPA calculated based on required professional (non-elective) courses taken while matriculated as a Doctor of Pharmacy student.